juniorgasparotto/SysCommand/documentation/en.md

 Main() methods can also return values ;)
 ```

-Be very careful with properties `Default values` , the fact that she have default value causes the method to `Main()` always be called even when there is no input.
+Be very careful with properties that have **default values**, the fact that she have default value causes the method to `Main()` always be called even when there is no input.

 ```
 C:\MyApp.exe